 My real word to you this morning, is treat Brother Ass kindly.
 Do not beat him, make sure he is properly fed, and that he gets plenty of exercise; because he bears both you and Almighty God.

 Perhaps you say, well, it is better to go and be with God.
-But perhaps you leave behind unfinished business; work that God intended you to complete.
+But maybe you leave behind unfinished business; work that he intends you to complete.

 Love your neighbour as yourself.

-I believe our lives would be quite different if we went about our day very conscious that our bodies are the temple of God.
-That He indwells us each moment of the day and the night, and that Brother Ass not only bears us, but he is also the temple of the Holy Spirit.
+I believe our lives would be quite different if we went about our work and play very conscious that our bodies are the temples of God.
+He indwells us each moment of the day and the night, and that Brother Ass not only bears us, but he is also where the Holy Spirit dwells.

 In what we eat and drink, in everything we do, what we think and dream about, let us not defile the temple of God.
 Take good care of Brother Ass, and he will look after you.